tillmzw/cos/content/posts/04-escape-and-barovia.md

 He needs help burying him.

-Another problem is that the mysterious lord of the land (Lord Strahd) has taken an interest in the sister of Ismark - Irina.
+Another problem is that the mysterious lord of the land (Lord Strahd) has taken an interest in the adopted stepsister of Ismark - Irina.

 Apparently he talked to her multiple nights and the manor of the Burgomeister was attacked in these nights by unknown creatures.